Good and Bad Passwords How-To

 to both UNIX and Windows systems.
 These are buffer overflows

-that allow the execution of arbitrary commands and application
+that allow the execution of arbitrary code and application

-level errors in services; the specifics are system
+or service level errors; the specifics are system

 dependent.